-The acquisition of critical thinking skills has been acknowledged amongst education researchers as an important educational goal.
-This paper presents a teaching experiment concerning a learning unit for 10th graders that combined the explicit teaching of critical thinking with the content of an existing mathematics unit called "Probability and Statistics in Daily Life".
+The acquisition of critical thinking skills has been acknowledged among education researchers as an important educational goal.
+This paper presents a teaching experiment in which a learning unit for 10th graders combined explicit teaching of critical thinking with the content of an existing mathematics unit called "Probability and Statistics in Daily Life".
 The original unit was designed to teach probability and statistics through real-life scenarios at the high-school level.
-To create the new learning unit described here, we took the original mathematical content and "infused" it with a progression of critical thinking skills, so that both the mathematics and the critical thinking competencies developed hierarchically – growing more and more complex as the unit progressed.
-Using a series of examples from the classroom implementation of the resulting unit (3 out of 15 lessons), this paper illustrates how the topics were melded together and shows the mutual benefits of this melding to both the teaching of statistics and of critical thinking.
-Then the paper discusses the problem of transfer of critical thinking skills and shows some promising elements in that sense, deriving from the analysis.
-Finally, it also discusses some educational implications of the work done, the limitations of the unit's first run and the improvements that may yet be made.
+To create the new learning unit described here, the original mathematical content was infused with a progression of critical thinking skills, so that both the mathematics and the critical thinking competencies developed hierarchically, growing more and more complex as the unit progressed.
+This paper uses a series of examples from the classroom implementation of the resulting unit (3 out of 15 lessons) to illustrate how the topics were melded together and to show the resultant mutual benefits to the teaching of both statistics and critical thinking.
+The paper then discusses the problem of critical thinking skills transfer and presents some promising elements toward its success deriving from the analysis.
+Finally, it discusses some educational implications of the effort, the limitations of the unit's first run and possible improvements for future research.

 Introduction